benresonance-star/Task-Checker/specification.md

 3.  **Level 3 (Checklist Selection)**: In Project mode, displays the active Checklist title.
 Clicking opens the Checklist Discovery shelf for switching within the project.
 4.  **Greedy Layout**: The breadcrumb container is "greedy" (`flex-1`), consuming all available space.
 It supports multi-line wrapping (`flex-wrap`) to ensure long titles remain fully visible without distortion or "..." truncation.
 5.  **Explicit Editing**: Admins can use the `Pencil` icon next to any title to enter an explicit edit mode.
-6.  **Locked Context**: The header is sticky-pinned (`top-0`) using glassmorphism, ensuring global situational awareness during long scrolls. **The header is persistent across both Home Planner and Project/Template views, providing consistent access to the "My Session" action set.**
+6.  **Locked Context**: The header is sticky-pinned (`top-0`) using glassmorphism, ensuring global situational awareness during long scrolls. **The header is persistent across both MISSION CONTROL and Project/Template views, providing consistent access to the "My Session" action set.**

 **Core Views:**
-- **Home Planner** (`/home`): The landing screen for orientation.
-Features the **Project Spotlight Switchboard** model, providing a single-screen overview of active commitments.
+- **MISSION CONTROL** (`/home`): The landing screen for orientation.
+Features the **Strategic Spotlight Switchboard** model, providing a single-screen overview of active commitments.
 - **My Work Session** (`/session`): The execution engine.
 Displays the **Active Focus Card** (Task or Note) and the **Knowledge Hub**.
 Optimized for deep focus by removing non-essential widgets like MY NOTES.
 6. **Contextual Controls**:
     - **Browse Layout**: Toggle between Grid and List views within the Discovery shelves to customize how Projects/Templates are searched.